TheJaySmith/cr-img-demo/README.md

 ```

 ## We will also need to setup some environment variable.
 PROJECT_ID will be the project you set above.
 THE _IMAGE_ variable will be the name of the Docker image you create.
-You can use anything for image name.
+You can use anything for image name. _SERVICE_ will be the name of the service you launch.
+This too can be anything you want.

 ```
 export PROJECT_ID='<your project>'
 export PROJ_NUMBER=$(gcloud projects list --filter="$PROJECT_ID" --format="value(PROJECT_NUMBER)")
-export _IMAGE_='<your image name>'
+export _IMAGE_='<your image name>' export _SERVICE_='<your service name>'

 ```